-Another tool that is proven to assist with increasing productivity is computer-assisted coding (CAC).
+Another tool that is proven to assist in increasing productivity is computer-assisted coding (CAC).
 CAC can assist in assigning the codes from the documentation up front, and then the coders are able to verify the validity of the codes in an auditor-type role.
 After some time and practice with CAC systems, coders are typically able to increase their productivity significantly.
-However, implementing CAC and ICD-10-CM/PCS simultaneously could be as messy as a soup sandwich.
+However, implementing CAC and ICD-10-CM/PCS simultaneously is probably not the best tactic.
 Coders will need time to assimilate to the CAC system and become comfortable with the way it works.
-Organizations should consider implementing CAC well in advance of, or even after, ICD-10 implementation to ensure that coders are not overburdened with too many changes.
+Organizations should consider implementing CAC well in advance of, or even after, ICD-10 implementation to ensure that coders are not over-burdened with too many changes.